Skip to main content

 In this case, the response includes a sessionID that is a unique identifier for the client-server session and an outputs array that contains information about the flow run.

-3. If you want to get full response objects from the server, change console.log to stringify the returned JSON object:
+3. Optional: If you want to get full response objects from the server, change console.log to stringify the returned JSON object:

 _10